flipcoder/midimech/README.md

 ### Layout

-Each row consists of a whole tone scale, separated by 4ths, which cause the rows to alternate.
-It sounds strange at first but because of the layout's relation to the circle of 5ths, it makes a number of things easier to play and remember than the default chromatic layout.
+Each row consists of a whole tone scale and each row is separating by a fourth.
+This has a number of advantages you'll see below.

 ### Basic Scales